PedanticHacker/ReChess/README.md

 ## UCI Chess Engine Integration & Protocol Compatibility

-The latest official version of the Stockfish UCI chess engine is integrated for Windows, Linux-based, and macOS platforms.
+The latest version of the Stockfish UCI chess engine is integrated in ReChess and works on Windows, Linux-based, and macOS platforms.

 Custom chess engines can also be loaded and played against in ReChess, provided they are compatible with the UCI protocol.